-There is possibility of provisional registration for the vessel after completion of all the formalities.
-Such a registration is valid for 6 months and may be extended for longer period at the discretion of the Registrar of Ships but only in limited cases.
+There is a possibility of provisional registration for the vessel after completion of all the formalities.
+Such registration is valid for 6 months and may be extended for a longer period at the discretion of the Registrar of Ships but only in limited cases.

 The permanent registration is valid after submission of further documentation within 6 months of provisional registration.
 The following documents are necessary:

 - International Tonnage Certificate and class registration (if applicable);